apolanco115/reddit-clone/README.md

 created a comment button to add user input functionality to the main page then had comments posting and updated that to the Dom.
 Also fixed bugs within CSS homepage.

+How to Use
+You start at the index page and either enter your username and password if you are a returning user or you click the signup button where you are taken to a registration page to fill out the required information then you automatically shown to our content-page including the ability to make a make a blog post as well as add a comment or delete it on other posts.

+ *wireframes included in a file on Github*